jer164/donoRs/README.md

 # Donor Formatter

-This app is designed to format .CSVs downloaded from state campaign finance sites.
+This app is designed to format .CSVs and .TXTs downloaded from state campaign finance sites.
 For it to work properly, it needs to receive **unaltered** files downloaded directly from the campaign sites.
 It is also still in *early* development, so errors will likely crop up.
-Please DM me on Slack or email me at jackson.rudoff@applecart.co.
+Please DM me on Slack or email me at jackson.rudoff@applecart.co with any comments, concerns, or error reports!

 ## Using the Site